List of Queen's Park F.C. international players: Early 20th century

 By the end of the 19th century Queen's Park had been displaced as the country's leading club; the divide in quality with the bigger professional clubs was initially not so wide that they could not still compete to some extent, but they never challenged for the Scottish League championship after belatedly joining the competition in 1900.
 The 1901–02 season was the first in which no Queen's Park player was involved in any of the three international fixtures, and tellingly the first time that none played in the prestige England match. the Spiders were relegated from the top division in 1922, though quickly regained their place in the top division and held it until 1948, after which they were largely a lower-tier club.
 With an unremarkable status as a league member, they provided only 14 different players to the Scottish League XI (ranking 16th in this respect), and only 12 of the club's players with over 100 appearances also gained a Scotland cap while at the club, with the vast majority of internationals being from the earlier era when only a small number of official cup fixtures were played each season.
 Instead, as they battled to compete at a high level with limited resources, the club became the main provider to the Scotland national amateur football team which was active from the 1920s to the 1970s – several of those players also represented Great Britain in Olympic football.
 In the 1930s, Mustafa Mansour, an Egyptian international goalkeeper, played for Queen's Park after moving to Glasgow to study, but it appears he was not capped during his time at the club.

-Of the club's 76 different internationals (still the fourth-highest ranking club in this regard, while 89 goals were scored – 3rd overall – and 252 total appearances made – 10th overall), only 18 of those men made their debut in the 20th century (eight after the end of the First World War), itself a notable achievement for an amateur to be selected in an environment dominated by professionals.
+Of the club's 76 different internationals (still the fourth-highest ranking club in this regard), only 18 of those men made their debut in the 20th century (eight after the end of the First World War), though an amateur being selected in an environment dominated by professionals is a notable achievement in itself.
 The final cap gained by a Queen's Park player was for Bobby Brown in 1946, but this itself was an outlier – more regular representation had ended when Bob Gillespie and James Crawford both won their last cap in a win over England in 1933.
 The final goal was scored by Alan Morton in 1920.
+89 goals were scored, 3rd in club ranking overall, and 252 appearances made, 10th overall.